april19833/currency-1.5/contracts/governance/community/README.md

 ## Usage

-The [CommunityGovernance](../../../docs/solidity/governance/community/CommunityGovernance.md) contract handle the vote process.
+The [CommunityGovernance](../../../docs/solidity/governance/community/CommunityGovernance.md) contract handles the vote process.

 All the state is managed in the CommunityGovernance contract, which contains an enum of the stages possible and rules for changing between stages.